yhernandez55/Home_Credit_Default_Risk-Classification/README.md

 Initially, merging all tables without feature reduction caused kernel crashes.
 To resolve this, an EDA identified and excluded less relevant features, particularly those with high percentages of missing values.
 Feature correlations were analyzed pre- and post-merging to optimize the dataset.

-Ultimately, XGBoost outperformed Neural Networks, offering the most accurate and efficient predictions based on the auc and the classification report.
+Ultimately, XGBoost outperformed Neural Networks, offering the most accurate and efficient predictions based on the AUC and the classification report.
 This makes it a reliable choice for evaluating repayment risks.